Search For Content

 CheckRemoteDebuggerPresent is a kernel32.dll function that sets (-1)0xffffffff in the DebuggerPresent parameter if a debugger is present.
 Internally, it also uses NtQueryInformationProcess with ProcessDebugPort as a ProcessInformationClass parameter.

 This function retrieves information about a running process.
-Malware are able to detect if the process is currently being attached to a debugger using the ProcessDebugPort (0x7)
+Malware are able to detect if the process is currently being attached to a debugger using the ProcessDebugPort (0x7) information class.

 A nonzero value returned by the call indicates that the process is being debugged.